-This chapter explains the components and syntax of Novell® AppArmor profiles.
-You are ready to build Novell AppArmor profiles after you select the programs to profile.
-For help with this, refer to Section 1.2, "Determining Programs to Immunize" (page 12).
-To start building AppArmor profiles with YaST, proceed to Chapter 3, Building and Managing Profiles With YaST (page 23).
-To build profiles using the AppArmor command line interface, proceed to Chapter 4, Building Profiles via the Command Line (page 45).
+For help determining the programs to profile, refer to Abschnitt 1.2, "Determining Programs to Immunize" (S. 4).
+To start building AppArmor profiles with YaST, proceed to Kapitel 3, Building and Managing Profiles with YaST (S. 27).
+To build profiles using the AppArmor command line interface, proceed to Kapitel 4, Building Profiles from the Command Line (S. 49).